ssabrii/PathOGiST/README.md

 * `apt install coinor-cbc`

 ## Installation
-You can `pathogist.py` directly from this repo as long as you have the dependencies installed.
+You can `PATHOGIST` directly from this repo as long as you have the dependencies installed.
 We recommend you create a conda environment for PathOGiST, though, and install PathOGiST through conda.
 First, add the Anaconda channel `ibmdecisionoptimization` to your conda config like so:
 ```bash